 THE KING OF BERLIN

-The King of Berlin is a long-term provenance research project to investigate the unknown biographies of the 1,683 predominantly Western European works of art that were acquired under dubious circumstances1 by the late Lithuanian art dealer, suspected spy and wartime resident of Berlin, Mykolas Žilinskas, a collection (hereafter known as the Žilinskas Collection) of considerable significance that today is owned by the publicly funded M. K. Čiurlionis National Museum of Art in the Lithuanian city of Kaunas.
+The King of Berlin is a long-term provenance research project whose primary purpose is to investigate the unknown biographies of the approximately 1,680 predominantly Western European paintings, sculptures and other works of art1 that were acquired under questionable circumstances by the late Lithuanian art dealer, suspected spy and wartime resident of Berlin, Mykolas Žilinskas, a collection that was subsequently smuggled into the Soviet Union and that today belongs to a major art gallery in the Lithuanian city of Kaunas.